 If you have been contributing to the group, the group admins might post the link for you.

 Quora is one of the best questions and answer sites you can use to drive people to listen to your episode.

 Search Quora for questions about your podcast’s subject matter and provide a relevant answer.

 In your post, mention that you discuss the related topic thoroughly in the podcast, and link to the episode.

-By engaging and answer questions on Quora, you can establish a presence, and that can lead people listening to your podcast for years.
+By engaging and answering questions on Quora, you can establish a presence, and that can lead people to listen to your podcast for years.

 You can start by providing one or two answers for each episode you post.
 You can use the same approach on Reddit.

 With Reddit, you need to be more focused on providing value on the platform.
-Make sure you help people and linking to your podcast.
+Make sure you help people and link to your podcast.